Hiranyaloka/mt-plugin-RegexList/README.markdown

     <$mt:Var name="thestring" regex_list="/(.)(.+)/","\u$1\L$2\E","/([^,]+)/" setvar="thelist"$>

-Then the end result is changed:
+Briefly, we have split the first regex match argument into two captures.
+The first captures only the first character, and the second captures the rest.
+We then uppercase `$1` and lowercase `$2` in the second argument.
+The end result is changed:

 - Foo
 - Bar
 - Bla
 - Baz

 Pretty cool, yeh?
+There is no end to the manipulations made possible by the regex_list modifier, due to the inherent power of perl regular expressions.
+Next we will do somethin a bit more useful.

 ## BUILD AN AUTOMATIC TABLE OF CONTENTS FROM PAGE BODY TEXT ##